pgRouting/pgrouting/doc/withPoints/pgr_withPoints.rst

    :end-before: --q5

-The queries use the :ref:`sampledata` network.
+The queries use the :doc:`sampledata` network.